 11 North Carolina Road Trip Stops

 Here are our 11 choices for road trips in North Carolina.
 We think any road trip to North Carolina should include the Outer Banks, whether in the North near Corolla or the South referred to as the Crystal Coast.
 For a college campus road trip North Carolina offers Chapel Hill, Durham, Charlotte and Wilmington.
 On the Tennessee western side for road trips North Carolina has the beautiful Blue Ridge Mountains and the Nantahala National Forest.
+Along with these ‘big’ destinations, make sure to visit the small towns in North Carolina that give it so much of its charm.

 Nestled into the middle of the Blue Ridge Mountains is the charming town of Asheville.
 This small mountain town is full of charm offering something for everyone, from the great outdoors to the foodie and craft beer scene, and even the arts and impressive architecture.
 Whether you’re spending a weekend in Asheville or have a full week, you’re sure to enjoy it!